-See StabiliTrak® System on page 9-39 and Traction Control System (TCS) on page 9-37 for more information.
+See StabiliTrak[®] System on page 9-34 and Traction Control System (TCS) on page 9-32.

 Tire Pressure Light

 For vehicles with the Tire Pressure Monitor System (TPMS), this light comes on briefly when the engine is started.
 It provides information about tire pressures and the TPMS.